Team-BHP > 4x4 & Off-Roading > 4x4 Vehicles

 I had a ride recently in a ~2L run farm use getaway, it needed new engine mounts but pretty much alright otherwise, never felt like we were in a pickup truck though.
 Stock ride height appears higher than Scorpio of that shape

-Kosfactor is online now (4) Thanks
+Kosfactor is offline (4) Thanks

 Old 22nd October 2022, 21:55 #6